binkley/modern-java-practices/README.md

       distinguish "actual" values from "expected" values.
 This is a limitation from Java as it lacks named parameters

+To see the coverage report (on passed or failed coverage), open:

+* For Gradle, `build/reports/jacoco/test/html/index.html`
+* For Maven, `target/site/jacoco/index.html`

 ---

 ## Use mutation testing